Looking for some w-w-wonderful letter W worksheets for your kindergarten kids or preschool lessons?’

 This first page is a letter w coloring page – definitely the fun way to introduce what the letter W sounds like!

-Work with your child to identify each of the pictures: whale, wheelchair, watch, worm, wave, web, waterfall, and watermelon.
+Work with your child to identify each of the pictures: wagon, worm, wand, web, waterfall, waffle, watch, and whale.

-Can they hear the sound that each word starts with?
+Can they hear the beginning sounds of each word?

 What other pictures could have been on this printable worksheet that make the same sound?

-A great way to get started is to have your child make their playdough into a long w-w-worm.
+A great way to get started with the play dough is to have your child make their playdough into a long w-w-worm.

 Then have the “worm” follow the white line into the “dirt.”